fbpx

 The more people you can impact, the more money you can make.

 The more people you impact, the more money you make.
 Ok, this is not a perfect science.
-But impact and influence are the core of leadership and are directly linked to your input and ideas being highly desired.
+But impact and influence are the core of leadership.

 A best-selling book makes its author lots of money.
 Why?
 SCALE!